Croatia Travel Guide

 In its delightful Old Town, Dubrovnik is high on classic European sightseeing delights.
 One of Dubrovnik’s most compelling features, though, is its seaside location.

-After exploring the town’s tourist sites, be sure to explore its Adratic Sea charms.
+After exploring the town’s tourist sites, be sure to explore its Adriatic Sea charms.
 Stretch out on the area’s pebble beaches.
 Or paddle your way to the outlying islands on a scenic sea-kayaking adventure.

 Ready to plan your trip to Dubrovnik?
 Get started with these resources: